ZepZep/patient-similarity/README.md

 This repository contains code that was used in a Masters thesis called ["Patient similarity based on unstructured clinical notes"](https://is.muni.cz/th/c9gln/) written by Petr Zelina.

 ## Environment variables
-The scripts and notebooks expet two envoronment variables:
+The scripts and notebooks expcet two envoronment variables:
 * `AICOPE_PY_LIB` which contains a path that points to the `lib` folder of this repository.
 It is used to append the python path.
 * `AICOPE_SCRATCH` path where the data and various outputs should be stored and loaded from.
 It should contain a `pacsim` folder